Harry Oppenheimer Fellowship Award

 - Awards are made at the discretion of the Trustees

-- All written submissions should be delivered to the offices of the Trust:
+- All submissions should be submitted electronically to the Trust to email CDigby@omt.org.za

 The Award focuses unambiguously on excellence and exceptional scholarship.
 It is granted to candidates of the highest calibre to enable them to undertake a programme of cutting edge, internationally significant work.